The5thTear/TOTK-ModForge/Guides/ModelSwapping/model-swapping.md

 ["Model Swapping (Quick N' Dirty)"](https://gamebanana.com/tuts/16170).

 This guide was useful, of course.
-However, it lacked many key details, pointers, and it was quite vague.
+However, it lacked many key details, pointers, and it was {#ff0000}quite vague}.

 The screenshots, and other images provided in said guide were terrible, zoomed out, blurry, or just plain misleading.